madMAx43v3r/chia-gigahorse/chiapos/README.md

 # ProofOfSpace

-Use `-r 8` to get optimal performance, this will run `check` and `lookup` in parallel using 8 threads.
+Use `./ProofOfSpace -r 16` to get optimal performance, this will run `check` and `lookup` in parallel using 16 threads.

-In case of CPU only and more than 8 cores, you can increase `-r` to get more performace.
+In case of CPU only and more than 16 cores, you can increase `-r` to get more performace.

 The harvester and this tool will automatically use all availalable GPUs where it is supported.
-Lower C levels will use CPU only since GPU is not efficient for those.
+Lower C levels (less than K32 C3) will use CPU only since GPU is not efficient for those.

 ## Limit GPU usage

 To disable GPU usage or to limit to a certain number of GPUs you can set environment variable:
 ```
 export CHIAPOS_MAX_CUDA_DEVICES=0